- Distance: 20 miles; 32 km

 Parking and Transport

 Edale train station and car park are close to each other.
-They are both a short walk to The Nags Head, where the Edale Skyline Challenge begins.
+They are both a short walk to The Nags Head, where the walk to the Edale Skyline Challenge begins.
 Start timing your challenge once you reach the top of Ringing Roger.

 A full day’s parking is £6.30.
 The car park is cash only.
 Paying by card or phone is not an option at the moment.
 The car park does get busy, but has space for 140 cars.
 The car park is checked regularly by wardens and an overflow car park is available on peak days.